 The delivery of infrastructure and shared facilities within each stage to ensure the orderly development of the site; and

 Site management, such as resident amenity, vehicle access and parking, pedestrian access and protection of existing buildings, infrastructure and vegetation.

+Timeframes for the commencement and completion of each stage and any management of overlap between stages

+An Acoustic Report is required to be prepared by a suitably qualified person(s) to the satisfaction of the Responsible Authority.
+The report must identify:

+Whether the proposed use and development of the Estate is likely to be affected by noise from nearby uses or abutting roads and freeways;

+The likely effect of non-residential uses on the site on the amenity of nearby residential uses; and

+Methods to address the issues identified.

 Development Concept Plan